 Sending Your Documents for Conversion

-Every Kindle is associated with an e-mail address.
-When you e-mail personal documents to your Kindle, they will need to be converted to a Kindle-friendly format if needed and delivered to the Kindle associated with the e-mail address.
-The e-mail address associated with your Kindle can be found on the Manage Your Kindle page on Amazon.
+Each Kindle has its own unique e-mail address.
+When you e-mail personal documents to your Kindle, they are automatically converted to a Kindle-friendly format.

 To set up your Kindle e-mail address, follow the steps below: